China and weapons of mass destruction

-The People's Republic of China has possessed nuclear weapons since the 1960s.
+The People's Republic of China has possessed nuclear weapons since 1964.
 It was the last to develop them of the five nuclear-weapon states recognized by the Nuclear Non-Proliferation Treaty (NPT).
 China acceded to the Biological Weapons Convention (BWC) in 1984, acceded to the NPT in 1992, and ratified the Chemical Weapons Convention (CWC) in 1997.

 China tested its first nuclear bomb in 1964 and its first full-scale thermonuclear bomb in 1967.
-It carried out 45 successful nuclear tests before signing the Comprehensive Nuclear-Test-Ban Treaty in 1996.
+It carried out 45 nuclear tests before signing the Comprehensive Nuclear-Test-Ban Treaty in 1996.

-The number of nuclear warheads in China's arsenal is a state secret.
-There are varying estimates of the size of China's arsenal.
-The Bulletin of the Atomic Scientists and the Federation of American Scientists estimated in 2025 that China has a stockpile of approximately 600 nuclear warheads, making it the third-largest in the world.
-It is the only nuclear weapons state significantly expanding its arsenal, which has doubled since 2019, and is projected to reach between 750 and 1,500 warheads by 2035.
-Unlike the US and Russia, nearly all Chinese warheads are thought to be stored separately from their delivery system.
+China is estimated to possess a stockpile of approximately 620 nuclear warheads as of 2026, making it the third-largest in the world.
+It is the only NPT nuclear-weapon state significantly expanding its arsenal and is projected to reach 1,000 warheads by 2030 and up to 1,500 by 2035.
+Compared to the arsenals of the United States and Russia, a much smaller proportion of China's warheads are believed to be deployed on their delivery systems, with the remainder stored separately.

-Since 2020, China has operated a nuclear triad, alongside three other countries.
-Of its 600 warheads, it is estimated 376 are assigned to Dongfeng intermediate and intercontinental ballistic missiles, 72 to Julang-3 submarine-launched ballistic missiles on Type 094 submarines, and 20 to Jinglei-1 air-launched ballistic missiles on Xi'an H-6N bombers.
-A remaining 132 warheads await assignment.
+Since 2020, the People's Liberation Army has operated a nuclear triad.
+Of its 600 warheads, it is estimated 376 are assigned to its Rocket Force's Dongfeng intermediate and intercontinental ballistic missiles, 72 to its Navy's Julang-3 submarine-launched ballistic missiles on six Type 094 submarines, and 20 to its Air Force's Jinglei-1 air-launched ballistic missiles for 20 Xi'an H-6N strategic bombers.
+Approximately 132 warheads await assignment.
+China is upgrading its triad with the in-development Xi'an H-20 stealth bomber, Type 096 submarine, and large missile silo fields.
+China fields multiple independently targetable reentry vehicles, and has tested hypersonic glide vehicles and a fractional orbital bombardment system.

-In 1964, China adopted a policy of no-first-use (NFU) and called for an international NFU treaty, both of which it continues to renew.
+In 1964, China adopted a policy of no-first-use (NFU) and called for an international NFU treaty, both of which it continues to advocate.
 Some of its nuclear forces are reported to have moved toward a launch on warning (LOW) posture in the early 2020s.

-China denies offensive chemical and biological weapons capabilities under the respective treaties, while the US alleges it is not in compliance with all obligations.
-Scholars agree information on a current offensive chemical weapons program is extremely limited, allowing either a small clandestine program or no program at all.
-In its declaration to the CWC, China claimed it destroyed three chemical weapon production facilities and its existing stockpile.
-The Imperial Japanese Army use of chemical weapons during the Second Sino-Japanese War resulted in an estimated 700,000 to 2 million abandoned chemical weapons in China.
-Many are improperly stored, unlocated, or buried.
-As of 2023, less than 100,000 of these have been recovered, with joint work between China and Japan to destroy them.
-They are estimated to have caused 500 to 2,000 injuries and at least 5 deaths in China.
+China denies currently possessing offensive chemical and biological weapons programs, while the US alleges it is not in compliance with treaty obligations.
+In its 1997 non-public declaration to the OPCW, China reportedly declared two or three chemical weapon production facilities, now widely believed to be destroyed.
+Experts suggest this program focused on mustard gas and lewisite.

+During the Second Sino-Japanese War, the Imperial Japanese Army's biological warfare department, led by Unit 731, dispersed anthrax, cholera, dysentery, typhoid, plague, and other pathogens, killing between 200,000 and 500,000 people.
+Japanese forces also used chemical weapons including mustard gas and lewisite, causing an estimated 37,000 to 80,000 casualties.
+Some 700,000 to 2 million Japanese chemical weapons were abandoned in China, with less than 100,000 recovered as of 2023.